ap-browning/SDE-Identifiability/README.md

 All `DAISY` input files are well commented, and correspond to moment equations derived in the main document and the supporting material document.

+## Structural identifiability analysis in `GenSSI`

+`MATLAB` scripts to perform structural identifiability analysis in `GenSSI` are provided in the `GenSSI` folder.
+Output files (`_Result.txt`) are also provided.

+Once `GenSSI` is installed, open `MATLAB` and run `genssiStartup` from the folder containing `GenSSI` (unless installed to your `MATLAB` directory).
+To run analysis on the Two Pool model, for example, run `runTwoPool` from the `M2_TwoPool` folder. `GenSSI` can be significantly faster than `DAISY` for non-polynomial moment equations (each model takes seconds to run).

 ## Required software

   - `Julia` can be downloaded from [julialang.org](https://julialang.org/downloads/) or on macOS using `homebrew`: just run `brew cask install julia` in terminal.
   - All `Julia` packages used are available from the standard package installed.
 Run `Module/Install_Required_Packages.jl` in `Julia` to ensure all required packages are installed.
   - `DAISY`, along with instructions for installing `REDUCE` and tutorials for using `DAISY`, are available from [https://daisy.dei.unipd.it](https://daisy.dei.unipd.it)
+  - `GenSSI`, along with tutorials for using `GenSSI`, are available from [https://github.com/genssi-developer/GenSSI](https://github.com/genssi-developer/GenSSI)

  *(Recommended) I recommend the [Juno IDE](https://junolab.org) for `Julia` available for [Atom](https://atom.io)*

 ## References
 1. Bellu G, Saccomani MP, Audoly S, D'Angiò L. 2007 DAISY: A new software tool to test global identiability of biological and physiological systems. *Comput.
 Meth.
 Prog.
 Bio.* **88**, 52-61.
+2. Chiş O, Banga J, Balsa-Canto E. 2011 GenSSI: a software toolbox for structural identifiability analysis of biological models. *Bioinformatics*  **27**, 2610-2611.